jjo1818/final_project/client/README.md

 https://trello.com/b/76Wk5ziC/marvel-crud
 Links to the project's planning (Trello board) and the deployed app.
 # Unsolved Problems:
-I was not able to utilize  the way that I expected List any unsolved issues.
+I was not able to utilize boostrap the way that I expected and adding the favorites feature was one of my challenges List any unsolved issues.

 # Future Enhancements: